Sjyhne/MapAI-Competition/README.md

 | 11 | DEEPCROP |    0.5290    |     0.3227    |     0.4259     |      0.0     |      0.0      |       0.0      | **0.2129** |         N/A         |

-All participants are asked to submit a 2 paper (double column, plus 1 additional page for references) describing their method and results.
+All participants should submit a 2-page paper (double column, plus one additional page for references) describing their method and results.
+Submission of the paper is a requirement for participation in the competition.
+After a single-blind review, the submitted paper will be officially published as part of a special issue Nordic Machine Intelligence Journal (https://www.nora.ai/journal/).

-The submitted papers will be reviewed single blind and will be published.
-Outstanding submissions will be invited to submit a full length paper to a special issue about the competition in the Nordic Machine Intelligence Journal.
+Outstanding submissions will additionally be invited to submit a full-length paper to the same journal.

+The competition's winner will be announced at the Northern Lights Deep Learning conference in January 2023 (https://www.nldl.org/).

 ## Important dates (Final!
 Deadline Extension)